Serbia and USA: the next great transatlantic friendship? – DW – 01/10/2025

 "I am confident that we will make — he will make — America great again, and that we will make Serbia a proper country, one that will be able to cooperate very well with the United States," Vucic said at the time.

-Just ten days before Donald Trump's inauguration, US Deputy Secretary of State Richard Verma will arrive in Serbia this weekend with the goal of initiating a strategic dialogue between Serbia and the US and raising bilateral relations to a higher level.
+Just 10 days before Donald Trump's inauguration, US Deputy Secretary of State Richard Verma will arrive in Serbia this weekend with the goal of initiating a strategic dialogue between Serbia and the US, and raising bilateral relations to a higher level.

 Serbia: 'a reliable partner and ally'